-As of March 31, 2016, our cash and cash equivalents were \$179.6 million.
-We expect that our existing cash and cash equivalents, together with funding we expect to receive under our license agreements with Daiichi Sankyo and Baxalta, and additional projected license agreements, will be sufficient to fund our current operations for at least the next 12 months; however, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
+As of September 30, 2016, our cash and cash equivalents were \$159.7 million.
+We expect that our existing cash and cash equivalents, together with funding we expect to receive under our license agreement with Daiichi Sankyo, additional projected license agreements that are in negotiation to partner global rights to our immunology (anti-TNF) franchise and expected proceeds from our ATM Offering Program, will be sufficient to fund our current operations for at least the next 12 months; however, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates if we are not able to partner our immunology (anti-TNF) franchise by the end of 2016.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- the scope, rate of progress, results and cost of our clinical studies, nonclinical testing and other related activities; - the cost of manufacturing clinical supplies and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any collaborative, licensing and other arrangements that we may establish, including any milestone and royalty payments thereunder; and - the cost, timing and outcomes of any litigation that we may file or that may be filed against us by third parties.
+- the scope, rate of progress, results and cost of our clinical studies, nonclinical testing and other related activities; - the cost of manufacturing clinical supplies and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - · the cost, timing and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any collaborative, licensing and other arrangements that we may establish, including any milestone and royalty payments thereunder; and - the cost, timing and outcomes of any litigation that we may file or that may be filed against us by third parties.